Fokker F.XXII

 The Fokker F.XXII (also called Fokker F.22) was a 1930s Dutch four-engined 22-passenger airliner designed and built by Fokker.

 Development

 Developed as a smaller version of the Fokker F.XXXVI the F.XXII is a high-wing cantilever monoplane with a fixed tailwheel landing gear.
 It was powered by four Pratt & Whitney Wasp radial piston engines mounted in the wing leading edge.
-The first aircraft registered PH-AJP first flew in 1935, and was followed by two production aircraft all for KLM.
+The first aircraft registered PH-AJP first flew in 1935, and was followed by two production aircraft for KLM.
 A fourth aircraft was built for the Swedish airline AB Aerotransport.

-A version with retractable landing gear and powered by two 650 hp Gnome-Rhône 9KF engines, the F.XXIII (or F.23), was developed in 1935.
+A version with retractable landing gear and powered by four 650 hp Gnome-Rhône 9KF engines, the F.XXIII (or F.23), was developed in 1935.
 The increased engine power allowed a higher weight and increased speed by 12 mph, but this reduced range from 1095 mi to 980 mi.
 The heavier engines did not justify the revised performance, so the F.XXIII was never built.